 - Helps marketers engage their users by providing links that work across all owned media marketing channels, including banners, social media posts, QR codes, SMS campaigns, emails, etc.

 - Redirects users to the correct app store (e.g. App Store or Google Play), landing page, or app (if users already have the app installed).

 - Drastically increases user engagements and conversions by deep linking existing users, or deferred deep linking new users, to specific content or a specific experience within the app.

-Since users may or may not have the mobile app installed, there are two types of deep linking:
+Since users may or may not have the mobile app installed, there are three types of deep linking: